 Talons

-~for Ted, who is as groomed as he is fictional
+~for Ted, as groomed as he is fictional

 Big night tonight.